Divorce Attorney Fairfax County, Arlington County, Loudon County, Prince William County

 A same-sex divorce can involve more legal disputes than that of an opposite-sex couple simply because of the relatively new legal complications.
 These include when the partnership or marriage began and the rules that apply to pre-marital assets and debts.
 Particularly, courts struggle to settle child custody disputes in cases where one parent is the biological parent and the other parent is an adoptive parent.

-Other Methods of Resolving Conflicts at Divorce
+Other Methods of Resolving Conflicts: Divorce Attorney Fairfax

 There are ways to resolve divorce conflicts outside of the courts.
 There are three basic methods including negotiation, mediation, and a new approach known as collaborative divorce.